Betamethasone/calcipotriene (On the skin)

 How to Use This Medicine:

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Do not use this medicine for longer than 8 weeks.

 - This medicine should be used on the skin or scalp only.
 Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.